larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 31:50
 which is your ability to change your nervous system.
 And what I'd like to center on for a second is this notion of what does it mean
 31:58
 for the nervous system to do something deliberately?
-Well, when you do something deliberately, 32:03 you pay attention, you are bringing your perception to an analysis of three things, 32:09 duration, how long something is is going to take or should be done, path, what you should be doing, 32:16 and outcome, if you do something for a given length of time, what's going to happen.
+Well, **==when you do something deliberately, 32:03 you pay attention, you are bringing your perception to an analysis of three things, 32:09 duration, how long something is is going to take or should be done, path, what you should be doing, 32:16 and outcome, if you do something for a given length of time, what's going to happen==**.
 Now when you're walking down the street or you're eating
 32:22
-or you're just talking reflexively, you're not doing this what I call DPO, duration, path, outcome, 32:27 type of deliberate function in your brain and nervous system.
-But the moment you decide to learn something 32:34 or to resist speaking or to speak up when you would rather be quiet, 32:39 anytime you're deliberately kind of forcing yourself over a threshold, you're engaging these brain circuits 32:46 and these nervous system circuits that suddenly make it feel as if something is challenging.
+or you're just talking reflexively, you're not doing this what **I call ==DPO, duration, path, outcome==**, 32:27 type of deliberate function in your brain and nervous system.
+But **the moment you decide to learn something 32:34 or to resist speaking or to speak up when you would rather be quiet, 32:39 anytime you're deliberately kind of forcing yourself over a threshold, you're engaging these brain circuits 32:46 and these nervous system circuits that suddenly make it feel as if something is challenging.**
 32:52
 Something has changed.
 Well, what's changed?
-What's changed is that when you engage in this duration, path, and outcome 32:58 type of thinking or behavior or way of being you start to recruit these neuromodulators 33:06 that are released from particular areas of your brain, and also it turns out from your body. and they start cuing to your nervous system.
+What's changed is that **when you engage in this duration, path, and outcome 32:58 type of thinking or behavior or way of being you start to recruit these neuromodulators 33:06 that are released from particular areas of your brain, and also it turns out from your body. and they start cuing to your nervous system.**
 33:12
 Something's different.
 Something's different now about what I'm doing.
 Something's different about what I'm feeling.
 33:17